-I was delighted to attend the BES/CCI event in Cambridge a couple of years ago, but as things are never straightforward for a single-subject symposium (‘Improving the links between ecological research, policy and practice’), there was nothing ‘single issues’ about the conference .
+Matters are never straightforward in a single-subject symposium (‘Improving the links between ecological research, policy and practice’).
+There was certainly nothing ‘single issue’ about this BES/CCI conference.

-Nor it seems was there enough time to absorb and question the content.
-I’m all for stimulating lectures – the Defra’s Chief Scientific Adviser (Boyd) set the scene: “the scientific community has not built trust with the policy community” – but having sparked debate, he left the building before we could ask any questions.
-Such is the woe of high office policy makers.
+There were so many issues, it was hard to absorb, yet alone question the content.
+I’m all for stimulating lectures – the Defra’s Chief Scientific Adviser (Boyd) set the scene: “the scientific community has not built trust with the policy community”.
+However, having sparked debate, he left the building before we could ask him anything!

-But what a fine edifice the David Attenborough building is.
+What a fine edifice the David Attenborough building is.
 Standing for all that’s great about science today.
 Plenty of conservation NGOs (Birdlife, BTO, RSPB, Fauna and Flora International, Cambridge Conservation Forum) – all an office floor away from each other.
-Perhaps it could do with sharing the space with Population Matters, an organisation of which Attenborough is Patron.
+Perhaps it might wish to share ‘space’ with Population Matters, an organisation of which Attenborough is Patron.

-The venue is a ‘loaded’ building of influence, power, values and science; the perfect conduit to commission ecological science to fill huge gaps in our knowledge and explore how matters interact with human population interests.
+Especially as it’s a ‘loaded’ building of influence, power, values and science.
+A perfect venue to commission ecological science to fill knowledge gaps and explore how conservation matters interact with human interests.

 There’s plenty to do.